Trainline homepage

 How long will the journey take?

 How long the train journey will take to your favourite ski location depends on where you’re heading, and whether it’s a journey to or from the Alps.
-We’ve rounded up the times in the tables here.
-If you want more information, head to our Journey Planner.
+We’ve rounded up some example times in the tables here.
+If you want more information and the most up-to-date times, head to our Journey Planner.

 London to the Alps: Saturdays